kor-ka/tg-clndr/README.md

-[@clndrrrbot](https://t.me/clndrrrbot) - a Mini app alowing managing shared calendar for chats - with a seamless integration with calendar apps on both Android and iOS.
+[@clndrrrbot](https://t.me/clndrrrbot) - a Mini app allowing managing shared calendars for chats - with seamless integration with calendar apps on both Android and iOS.

 # Running locally